 This is a fun lookout that can be reached by an understated trail from Cliff Drive (opposite Brougham Street).
 At the end of the short trail (takes 4 min to get here from Cahill Lookout) you come to an untended edge of the cliff with a distinctly wild feeling.
 Boar’s Head Rock dominates the view in front of you and Narrow Neck Peninsular towers to the left.

-It’s a great spot for photographing along Neck – you can frame your images with some funky rocks at the edge of the lookout.
+It’s a great spot for photographing along Neck – you can frame your images with some funky rocks at the edge of the lookout, similar to those at Butterbox Point.
 As with all unfenced lookouts, be careful not to step too close to the cliff edge.
 And if you are feeling weary after all the walking, you can call a taxi to take you to Katoomba train station ( $15) or to Scenic World ($10).

-Sadly Blackheath are suffered significant damage in 2019 fires and many of the walking trails remain closed.
+Sadly Blackheath area suffered significant damage in the 2019 fires and many of the walking trails remain closed.
 Those that are open, however, are certainly worth a little extra effort to get to them by public transport.

 Walking time: 35 min (2.9km one way) from the bus stop.